 Japanese Job Hunting

-While working in NB, I applied for an English instructor position with NOVA (now defunct—not my fault!).
+While working in Campbellton, I applied for an English instructor position with NOVA.
 My interview was in Halifax at the end of summer.
-I received the job offer several weeks later, and was scheduled to leave for Japan in November 2005.
+I did well in the interview and received a job offer several weeks later.
+I was scheduled to leave for Japan in November 2005.